Foreign Involvement #

 - Google Maps is Different in Other Countries (YouTube)

-This embedable version of this video is a re-upload.
-The orginal, from ‘Second Thought’ on YouTube is here but has been age restricted and has been shadow-banned by YouTube.
-The entire situation just proves the point, here’s the video creators twitter thread on the issue (click to see the entire thread)
+This embeddable version of this video is a re-upload.
+The original, from ‘Second Thought’ on YouTube, is here but has been age restricted and has been shadow-banned by YouTube.
+The entire situation just proves the point, here’s the video creator’s twitter thread on the issue (click to see the entire thread)

 This is going to be an important thread.
 We need to talk about YouTube, and private media operations in general— JT Chapman (@_SecondThought) November 28, 2020

 This thread was prompted by YouTube’s shadow ban of my new video, but that’s really just a minor inconvenience.
 The whole story involves YouTube, the DHS, and the CIA